+If you are looking for how to auto sort multiple columns in Excel, then you are in the right place.
 Data sorting is an amazing tool to arrange your information systematically as per your requirements.
 There are many cases when we need to sort multiple columns automatically.
 Excel has no fixed tool to auto-sort your data.
 There are some easy ways of auto sorting your data in your worksheet including VBA macro.
-In this article, we will discuss three ways to auto sort multiple columns in excel.
+In this article, we will discuss three ways to auto sort multiple columns in Excel.

 Read more: Excel Auto Sort When Data Changes

 Download this practice sheet to practice while you are reading this article.